Submitty/herald/README.md

 Tool to generate the release notes for [Submitty](https://github.com/Submitty/Submitty) automatically through the GitHub API.
-Given a tag to go from (defaulting to last release) and a tag to get to (defaulting to HEAD of master), it rounds up all the commits that have been made and organizes them into a nice list.
+Given a tag to go from (defaulting to last release) and a tag to get to (defaulting to HEAD of main), it rounds up all the commits that have been made and organizes them into a nice list.

 Requirements